 - No exposure in the field of Arts & Literature

 - English Speaking is not a focus neither its importance as it is overtaken by marks in major subject especially after 10th class.

-- Practical knowledge is much enhanced along with textbook knowledge
+- Practical knowledge is much enhanced along with textbook knowledge.

-- Students can also opt for careers in English Literature or language through ICSE
+- Students can also opt for careers in English Literature or language through ICSE.

-- Internal assessment is equally weighted as similar to external assessment
+- Internal assessment is equally weighted as similar to external assessment.

-- Syllabus deeply facilitates better analytical skills
+- The syllabus deeply facilitates better analytical skills.

-- Balanced focus on language, arts and science
+- Balanced focus on language, arts, and science.

 - Subjects are more as compared to CBSE